 The American general was desperate.
-The last time that he had faced his enemy counterpart, considered one the best tacticians in the world, he and his men had barely escaped with their lives, and had given up crucial territory during the withdrawal.
-He knew that he would be engaging in a second battle at any time, and that if he was to be victorious, he needed crucial information on the enemy’s positions, plans and intentions.
+The last time he had faced his enemy counterpart, who considered one the best tacticians in the world, he and his men had barely escaped with their lives and had given up crucial territory during the withdrawal.
+He knew that he could be engaging in a second battle at any time and that if he were to be victorious, he needed crucial information on the enemy’s position and plans.

 He knew that in order to get this intelligence, he would need to get someone into enemy territory.
 He needed a spy.
 He put out the call, and one man immediately volunteered.
-The general was George Washington, his enemy was General William Howe, and the battle took place on September 16, 1776 at Harlem Heights, Manhattan.
+The general was George Washington, his enemy was General William Howe, and the battle would take place on September 16, 1776, at Harlem Heights, Manhattan.
 The spy who stepped forward was Nathan Hale.

-Although by far the most famous of America’s ragtag and unorganized (at the time) intelligence apparatus, Hale was far from the only one.
-Though not a spy in the traditional sense, Paul Revere, after learning of British General Thomas Gage’s plans for a midnight raid to surprise and seize the weapons of rebel colonists in Lexington, Massachusetts, borrowed a horse and rode off into the night April 18, 1775, determined to warn patriot leaders John Hancock and Samuel Adams of the impending attack.
+Although by far the most famous of the Revolutionaries ragtag and unorganized intelligence operators, Hale was far from the only one.
+Though not an intelligence operator in the traditional sense, Paul Revere, after learning of British General Thomas Gage’s plans for a surprise midnight raid to seize the weapons of rebel colonists in Lexington, Massachusetts, determined to warn patriot leaders John Hancock and Samuel Adams of the impending attack.
+He borrowed a horse and rode off into the night of April 18, 1775.

-Even his wife got in on the game.
-Overhearing that the British were on to her husband, Revere’s wife, Rachel, attempted to contact him via a wax-sealed letter containing a warning and 125 British pounds.
-The problem for Rachel was that the British had their own intelligence network, and unfortunately, Rachel passed the letter to one of them— Dr. Benjamin Church.
+Even his wife, Rachel, got in on the game.
+Overhearing that the British were on to her husband, she attempted to contact him via a wax-sealed letter containing a warning and 125 British pounds.
+The problem for Rachel was that the British had their own intelligence network that was quite extensive and well organized, and unfortunately, Rachel passed the letter to one of its operators — Dr. Benjamin Church.

-Probably the most (in)famous British spy was Benedict Arnold.
-Arnold began his military career as a militia captain, and soon gained a reputation as a ferocious fighter and tactician, but also as being divisive.
-He made many enemies among his own men.
-According to bio.com, Arnold was even brought up on charges of misappropriation of funds and faced a court martial.
+Probably the most infamous British spy was Benedict Arnold.
+Arnold began his military career as a militia captain.
+He soon gained a reputation as a ferocious fighter and tactician, but also as a divisive character making many enemies among his own men.
+According to a biography, Arnold was even brought up on charges of misappropriation of funds and faced a court-martial.

 Despite these setbacks, his career continued to be successful.
-In 1778, Arnold was appointed the military commander of Philadelphia after the British withdrew their troops.
+In 1778, Arnold was appointed as the military commander of Philadelphia after the British withdrew their troops.
 It was there that he met his second wife, Peggy Shippen, and his career as a British spy began.
-Shippen was the daughter of a loyalist sympathizer, and during her time in Philadelphia, she met and maintained contact with many British officers, including one Major John Andre (who will be the subject of another article).
+Shippen was the daughter of a loyalist sympathizer, and during her time in Philadelphia, she met and maintained contact with many British officers, including one Major John Andre.
 Shippen introduced her husband to Andre and the two struck up a friendship via correspondence.

 By the summer following their initial meeting, Arnold was providing the location of supply depots and troops to the British.
 In August 1780, Arnold was made post commander for West Point, and he immediately began systematically weakening the fort’s defenses, while at the same time transferring his assets from America to England.

-A few days after Arnold and Andre met face-to-face in September 1780, Andre was captured, and with him, plans to lay siege to and take West Point.
+In September 1780, a few days after Arnold and Andre met face-to-face, Andre was captured, and with him, plans to lay siege to and take West Point.
 It was deduced that Arnold was a spy, and in what could be called an early special operations capture mission, General George Washington ordered a group of soldiers, dressed as civilians, to infiltrate New York and kidnap Arnold.
 However, he escaped and fled to England.

 Benedict Arnold was eventually sent back to the colonies, this time as a general in the British Army.
-He was hugely successful, and at news of the surrender and an end to the war, he returned to England with his family.
-He became a businessman in Canada, and was once captured and imprisoned by the French on suspicion of spying (how ironic).
+He was hugely successful, and after the war returned to England with his family.
+He became a businessman in Canada, where he was ironically captured and imprisoned by the French on suspicion of spying.
 He died in 1801 at the age of 60 in London, and his name has become synonymous with real and perceived acts of betrayal ever since.

 Even those in positions of political and social power were not above spying in the interest of national security.
-Benjamin Franklin was an original member of the Committee of Secret Correspondence (a forerunner to today’s CIA), which was created and charged by the Second Continental Congress in 1775 with gathering intelligence and “corresponding with our friends in Great Britain and other parts of the world” to gain information that would be helpful to the American cause, and to forge alliances with foreign countries.
+Benjamin Franklin was an original member of the Committee of Secret Correspondence (a forerunner to today’s CIA).
+The Committee was created and charged by the Second Continental Congress in 1775 with gathering intelligence and “corresponding with our friends in Great Britain and other parts of the world” to gain information that would be helpful to the American cause and to forge alliances with foreign countries.

-Ironically, Franklin’s own son, William, spied on his father as a loyalist, and reported to British authorities.
-The American Revolution also saw some of the first recorded uses of intelligence techniques and tradecraft that in some agencies around the world are still in use, such as invisible ink, cypher keys, and dead drops.
+Ironically, Franklin’s own son, William, spied on his father as a loyalist and reported to British authorities.
+The American Revolution also saw some of the first recorded uses of intelligence techniques, which are somewhat still in use, such as invisible ink, cipher keys, and dead drops.

-The American Revolution was not the only conflict taking place, and certainly wasn’t the only conflict requiring the use of spies to gather intelligence.
-Around the same time that American colonists decided to fight for their independence, a group of like-minded men and women in France made the choice to throw off the yoke of what they saw as tyranny from the ruling monarchs.
+The American Revolution was not the only contemporary conflict requiring the use of spies to gather intelligence.
+A few years after the American colonists decided to fight for their independence, a group of like-minded men and women in France made the choice to throw off the yoke of what they saw as tyranny from the ruling monarchs.